 How to Prevent Dollar Spot Fungus

-Using preventative measures is the best way to fight off dollar spot fungus.
+Using preventative measures is the best way to fight off this lawn fungus.

 Do You Want A Green Lawn?